sensorario/sensorario.github.io/_posts/2015-05-01-value-objects.markdown

     <p>There are several way to test code.
 To test a single class, we have unit tests.
 To test a group of object collaboration, we have functional tests.
 At the end, to test the whole application, we have end-to-end tests.</p>
     <p>In functional tests, we use to mock collaborators.
 But what happens during a functional test, where collaborator is a Value Object?
 Need we to mock its behavior?
 I dont think: because of Value Objects characteristics, we dont (IMHO).
 Value objects, returns alwais same results.
 Two value objects are equals if their values are equals.</p>
     <p>There is no reasons to mock a value object.
 Value objects, are immutable so just create new instance and use it.
 Value object is a container of values.</p>
+    <p>Value cannot change their state.
+So, 42 is always 42.
+21 May 2015 is always 21 May 2015.
+So we cant mock a value.
+It is easier and less error prone, to use a real type.
+A value should be so simple that there is no benefit to mock them.
+Mock objects, aims to mime real objects.</p>
 </div>

 <div class="implementation">